obrown23/js-ascii-art-exercise/README.md

 }
 ```

-For loops are often used to iterate over arrays, meaning to go through an array, item by item, and do somthing with it.
+For loops are often used to iterate over arrays, meaning to go through an array, item by item, and do something with it.
+In this example, we are `console.log`ging each string in the `kardashians` array.

 #### Nested `for` loops

 > ***Attempt this section only if you would like an additional challenge.***

+This is a bigger hurdle to jump over since we're going to use **nested for loops**.
 Nesting `for` loops is generally something you want to avoid, especially with large inputs.
-How

-This is a bigger hurdle to jump over since we're going to use **nested for loops**.
 Since we have to do a bit of research to tackle this challenge, we have a couple examples that we can work through.

 > Try these examples out in your browser console (CMD+OPT+I in *Chrome*)